nikhil1905-n/CoderHack/README.md

 ## Setup and Usage

 1. Clone the repository `git clone https://github.com/nikhil1905-n/CoderHack.git`.
-2. Configure MySQL database settings in `application.properties`.
+2. Configure MongoDB database settings in `application.properties`.
 3. Run the application using `./gradlew bootrun`.
 4. Use endpoints to perform CRUD operations on user.